jx63king/basic-intro/README.md

 # Introduction
 This is a *very basic repo* with just an introduction in [markdown format](https://help.github.com/articles/markdown-basics/). **My name is Shirley Jin.
-I am from China.**
+I am from China.
+My Chinese name spelled as Xuan Jin.
+I am double majored in Management Information System and Accounting, I also have a minor in computer science.
+I like programming, even though I am not quite good at it yet, but I think I am getting there. **